dashaun/enhancing-software-design-with-spring-modulith/docs/markdown/3-rational.md

 ### Scaling

-Minimum of 3 instances in production

-Notes:
-- Orders
-- Inventory
-- Users
-- At least three instances of each
+- Microservices allow independent scaling
+- Do you need that on Day 1?

 ---

 ### Patching

-Patching is a critical part of the software development lifecycle
+- Patching is a critical part of the software development lifecycle

-(Spring Boot 3.3 coming May 23rd)
+- (Spring Boot 3.3 coming May 23rd)
+- Every repository needs to be maintained

 Notes:
 - When the next version of Spring Boot comes out